 Some historians question Squanto’s actual motives for helping the Pilgrims.
 There is some evidence he may have used his abilities to gain power for himself.
 Nonetheless, children are taught in school to remember him as the kindly Indian who befriended the Pilgrims and helped them to survive in their new environment.
 And there can be no question that he certainly can be remembered as an extraordinary translator, guide, and advisor to the early settlers.

 Tecumseh was born a Shawnee in 1768 in what is now present-day Ohio.
 He grew up during the American Revolutionary War and the Northwest Indian War.
-He become the primary leader of a large Native American confederacy in the early 19th century.
+He became the primary leader of a large Native American confederacy in the early 19th century.
 Tecumseh was known as a strong and eloquent orator who promoted tribal unity.
 He was very involved in warfare.
 He envisioned the establishment of an independent Native American nation and he worked to recruit additional members to his tribal confederacy from the Southern US.
 States.

 Tecumseh was ambitious and willing to make significant sacrifices to repel settlers from Native American lands in the Old Northwest Territory.
 In 1808, Tecumseh with his brother founded the Native American village (called Prophetstown by the whites) north of present-day Lafayette, Indiana.
 This town grew into a large, multi-tribal community and was a central point in Tecumseh’s political and military alliance.